 "Sky is clearly taking the strategic view that Pay TV, already ingrained in the US culture, will become prevalent in Europe."

 Earlier in July, 21st Century Fox revealed that it had made an unsuccessful bid for Time Warner.

-A successful bid would merge two of the world's biggest media-entertainment empires if allowed to proceed.
+A successful bid would merge two of the world's biggest media-entertainment empires.
 The initial offer was for $80 billion, a source familiar with the talks had told AFP.